All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The active ingredient is the same.
 The key difference is that Wegovy is available at the 2.4 mg dose used in major weight loss trials.
 At equivalent doses, the effects of semaglutide should be comparable regardless of brand.

 This is off-label prescribing, which is legal and common.
 Since Ozempic contains semaglutide, the same ingredient shown to support weight loss, some providers prescribe it for that purpose.
-However, it may not be covered by insurance for weight management.
+But it may not be covered by insurance for weight management.

 How does compounded semaglutide compare to Ozempic and Wegovy?